Chalk home page

 Once you have deployed your code, then you can query your features directly from the command line using the chalk query command, or by calling one of our Chalk Clients in code.
 Chalk has a Python client, Go client, Java client, and a Typescript client.

 This is the primary workflow for iterating on features and resolvers!
 Write, deploy, and query to verify whether the feature values that you receive are the values you expect.
-Once you have finalized your feature set and resolver definitions, the final step is frequently orchestration.
+Once you have finalized your feature class and resolver definitions, the final step is frequently orchestration.

 Orchestration